SimasJakubenas/blackjack-milestone-p2/README.md

 #### Target Audience

 Simos-Blackjack is for anyone looking to learn the game of blackjack or expand their knowledge and improve their strategy.
-From a compleat novice to a pro who's on a quest to take the casinos for all they got, everyone will find something of benefit on this website.
+From a complete novice to a pro who's on a quest to take the casinos for all they got, everyone will find something of benefit on this website.

 ### The Scope Plane